How Do You Get Screened for Sleep Apnea?

 STOP-BANG questionnaire (STOP-BANG)

 This questionnaire has an acronym for its name.
-The first letter of each word in STOP-BANG references:
+The name is made up of:1

 - Observed apnea